 In the twinkle of an eye:

 I will repeat a previous example because it is pertinent.
 If you went to bed hungry, hoping for food in the morning, would morning come quickly or slowly?
 It depends.
 It depends on how well you sleep.
 And it depends on how quickly you receive food in the morning.
 If you lie down, close your eyes... and the next thing you know is that your eyes are open and breakfast is served... then the time passed quickly.
 It passed "in the twinkle of an eye"... just like 1 Corinthians 15:52 says it will be at the resurrection.
-Any Christian over the last 2000 years who closed his eyes in physical death and slept as Jesus said (Luke 8:40-56), to awaken in the future to the judgement and New Jerusalem, face to face with Christ, would say that it happened quickly.
+Any Christian over the last 2000 years who closed his eyes in physical death and slept as Jesus said (Luke 8:40-56), to awaken in the resurrection, the millennial kingdom and New Jerusalem, face to face with Christ, would say that it happened quickly.
 He closed his eyes in death and awakened to Paradise.

 One might call this soul sleep or departed spirit sleep.